vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     ALTER SESSION SET INMEMORY_QUERY= DISABLE|ENABLE;

-  4. Rerun the query with NO\_INMEMORY hist with a hint and note the new elapsed time and plan.
+  4. Rerun the query with NO\_INMEMORY hint and note the new elapsed time and plan.

     ````